zmnbgd/100DaysOfSwift/README.md

 Sometimes you want code to execute only if certain condition is true, and in Swift that is represented primarily bu the if and else statements.
 First step is give Swift a condition to check, second a block of code to execute if condition is true.
 Also you can write else and provide a block of code to execute if condition is false, or even else if  and have more conditions.

+Also you can write else and provide a block of code to execute if condition is false, or even else if  and have more conditions.

+Evaluation multiple conditions

+Swift can evaluate as many conditions as you want, but they all need to be true in order to execute the block of code.
+To check multiple conditions use the && operator, it means “and”.

+Looking for the opposite of truth

+Sometimes is important to check is condition false ( not true ), you can do this with the ( ! ) operator.

+Loops

+Simple programming constructs that repeat a block of code for as long as condition is true.
+Close range operator is three periods in a row ( … ) Half open range operator looks like ( ..< ) and counts from one number up to and excluding another, for example 1..<5 will count 1, 2, 3, and 4.

+Looping over arrays

+Swift can loop over all the elements in an array because Swift knows what kind of data array holds, it will go through every element in array assign it to a constant you name and then run a block of code.
+Also you can use for i in loop construct to loop through arrays, because you can use that constant to index into an array.

+Inner loops

+You can put loops inside the loops.
+Even loop inside the loops inside the loops.